Company Detail

 What You’ll Do

-Working alongside the Assistant Director of Clinical Services, you’ll play a key role in supporting the success of our residential programs—balancing hands-on clinical care with leadership and consultation.
+Working alongside other Clinicians and partner with the Assistant Directors of Clinical Services.
+You’ll play a key role in supporting the success of our residential programs—balancing hands-on clinical care with leadership and consultation.

 Key Responsibilities